WWE Smackdown preview: John Cena match, King and Queen of the Ring semifinal matches set for Friday's show - Pro Wrestling Dot Net

 -Randy Orton vs. Sami Zayn in a King of the Ring semifinal match

--Alexa Bliss vs. TBD in a Queen of the Ring semifinal match
+-Alexa Bliss vs. Asuka in a Queen of the Ring semifinal match

-Powell’s POV: Bliss will face the winner of the Asuka vs. Stephanie Vaquer vs. Raquel Rodriguez vs. Ivy Nile four-way match that will air tonight on Raw.
-Smackdown will be live on Friday from Grand Rapids, Michigan at Van Andel Arena.
+Powell’s POV: Smackdown will be live on Friday from Grand Rapids, Michigan at Van Andel Arena.
 Join me for my weekly live review as the show airs on Fridays on USA Network at 7CT/8ET.
 My same-night audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment